curtischong/kaggle-solutions-old/Google - Fast or Slow? Predict AI Model Runtime.md

 			2. A novel DiffMat loss for Tile,
 			3. For Layout-XLA, it is a combination of 2 losses: the DiffMat loss and MAPE loss.
 	- DiffMat Loss
-		- The idea is that
+		- The idea is to use the difference matrix between
+		- this is fed into [[margin ranking loss]]
 [[Online hard negative mining]]

 ##### Important notebooks/discussions